Dov Zur: Political career

+Zur was elected on November 11, 2008, beating Meir Nitzan, who had served as mayor of Rishon Lezion for 25 years.
+Zur received 52.75% of the vote.

-As Mayor of Rishon LeZion
+Mayor of Rishon LeZion

 After becoming mayor of Rishon LeZion, Zur made efforts to cancel construction permits granted by his predecessor, for environmental considerations.
 He abolished Middle school, extending the length of high school education to 6 years.
 Zur promoted the construction of the Brown Line of the Tel Aviv Light Rail, and offered to have Municipal authorities help fund the project.

+He won re-election in 2013 with 70.7% of the vote.

 As part of a real-estate corruption investigation, on December 3, 2017, Tzur was detained for 8 days, on suspicion of accepting bribes, conspiracy to commit a crime, fraud and breach of trust.
-He was then released into a 10-day house arrest, and prohibitied from returning to his duties as Mayor for another 25 days.
+He was then released into a 10-day house arrest, and prohibited from returning to his duties as Mayor for another 25 days.
 At the end of January 2018 he resumed his duties under restrictions, and was banned from attending or attending meetings of the Planning and Building Committee, the Tenders Committee, and the city’s Economic Society.

+He announced he would seek re-election in 2018.
+He ran against former Deputy Mayor, Raz Kinstlich, winning 31.89% of the vote in the first round to Kinslitch's 21.77%.
+In the second round, Zur was defeated with 47.37% of the vote against Kinslitch's 52.63%.
+He announced his retirement from the City Council subsequent to his loss.

 In March 2019, the police stated that sufficient evidence had been found to substantiate suspicions that he had committed a bribery offense.